Grace Coolidge: Marriage and family

-Coolidge's husband left the state legislature in 1909 and became mayor of Northampton the following year, giving him a job that let him return to his family each night.
+Coolidge's husband left the state legislature in 1909 and became mayor of Northampton the following year, taking a job that let him return to his family each night.
 He was elected to the state legislature again in 1911 and went back to Boston.
 Coolidge was a regular participant in church activities while her husband was away and attended card parties with her friends, where she sewed while the others played.
-She visited Washington, D.C. for the first time in 1912 when she chaperoned a trip for students of Northampton High School.
+She visited Washington, D.C., for the first time in 1912 when she chaperoned a trip for students of Northampton High School.
 She is quoted as saying that she would one day return to the White House to play its piano, after a guard rebutted her attempt to do so.
 Her younger son was diagnosed with emphysema the following year, necessitating an operation.